 One in three children starts kindergarten without the foundational literacy skills for success.
-The ability to ready at grade level by 3rd grade is a key predictor of high school graduation.
+The ability to read at grade level by 3rd grade is a key predictor of high school graduation.
 Sadly, only 20% of children below the poverty line develop reading proficiency by the 3rd grade.

 3. Early Reading Builds Brain Processing Speed

 As stated by psychologist Anne Fernald of Stanford University, “a child’s mental processing speed…is shaped through a rich engagement with language.”
 The faster processing speed allows babies and toddlers who recognize words to put their energy and focus on the next word in the sentence.
-Kids who have a high engagement with language (via reading aloud, talking and more) get more out of each interaction.
-Their vocabulary develops, their ability to remember, reason and conceptualize are all strengthened through the power of hearing words.
+Kids who have a high engagement with language (via reading aloud, talking, and more) get more out of each interaction.
+Their vocabulary develops, their ability to remember, reason, and conceptualize are all strengthened through the power of hearing words.

 While babies may not be talking, it doesn’t mean they aren’t learning or soaking in everything around them.
 The human brain is powerful, and still a mystery.
 Thankfully, researchers and organizations have uncovered a critical key to healthy development for babies and toddlers – reading aloud on a daily basis.

 If you’re an educator serving kids in need, please visit the First Book Marketplace to register and browse our collection of educational resources.
-If you want to start a campaign to bring books to your community, start a First Book campaign today.